 Creative dance, yoga, and stretching are almost daily foundations in our school.
 Release and creativity through movement is important to all aspects of physical expression.

 From fine motor skills, to creativity, to improved emotional balance, behavior and critical thinking, the arts should be an integral part of any education.
 At The Learning Academy, we strive to offer our students opportunities to express themselves creatively every day.
-All grade levels include art courses that incorporate learning about the masters and art history.
-Using varying mediums – from clay to paint to found objects, all students are artists here.
+All grade levels include art courses that incorporate learning about the masters and art history, and delve into art projects using varying mediums – from clay to paint to found objects.
+All students are artists here.

 Our music curriculum combines musical instruments, song and dance.
 Students in preschool and pre-kindergarten sing and work with rhythm sticks, chimes, bells and drums.
 Lower elementary students learn to play the recorder and the upper grades may learn the ukulele.
 In addition, students have a trimester of music class in which they are introduced to various instruments including the guitar, mandolin and banjo.
 They learn chords, develop an informed appreciation of music through guided listening, and an understanding of music through experiences in singing, playing instruments, performing rhythms, moving to music, and listening.